GerardSmit/publish-nuget/README.md

 Output | Description
 --- | ---
-VERSION | Version of the associated git tag PACKAGE_NAME | Name of the NuGet package generated PACKAGE_PATH | Path to the generated NuGet package SYMBOLS_PACKAGE_NAME | Name of the symbols package generated SYMBOLS_PACKAGE_PATH | Path to the generated symbols package
+VERSION | Version of the associated git tag

 **FYI:**
 - Outputs may or may not be set depending on the action inputs or if the action failed
 - `NUGET_SOURCE` must support `/v3-flatcontainer/PACKAGE_NAME/index.json` for version change detection to work
-- Multiple projects can make use of steps to configure each project individually, common inputs between steps can be given as `env` for [job / workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#env)

 ## License
 [MIT](LICENSE)